 Depending on the member's age, medical condition and location, the choice of PCP may cover a variety of practice areas, such as family practice, general practice, internal medicine, pediatrics and obstetrics.
-If the member changes the initial PCP assignment, the effective date will be the day the member requested the change if the member has only seen the PCP/PCP Group they are requesting.
-Otherwise, the change must be made effective the first of the following month.
+If the member changes the initial PCP assignment, the effective date will be the day the member requested the change.
+If a member asks UnitedHealthcare Community Plan to change the PCP at any other time, the change will be effective on the request date.